Trump: if no China trade deal possible, 'I am a Tariff Man'

 The two leaders said they would hold off on imposing additional tariffs for 90 days starting on Dec.
 1 while they seek a solution to their trade disputes.

-Trump said on Tuesday that China is supposed to start buying “agricultural product and more immediately.”
+Trump has said China is supposed to start buying agricultural products immediately and cut its 40 percent tariffs on U.S. car imports.

+White House economic adviser Larry Kudlow said on Tuesday that a reduction in Chinese tariffs on U.S. cars and agricultural and energy commodities would be a “litmus test” for whether U.S.-China trade talks are on track to succeed.

-The United States expects China to take immediate action to cut tariffs on U.S. car imports and end intellectual property theft and forced technology transfers as the two countries move toward a broader trade deal, Larry Kudlow, director of the White House National Economic Council, said on Monday.
+The United States also expects China to promptly address structural issues including intellectual property theft and forced technology transfers, U.S. officials have said.

 Trump has long accused China of unfair trade practices that hurt Americans and the U.S. economy.